Triple M Brisbane: Studios

-The FM104 studios were originally based on the top floor of 67 St Pauls Terrace.
+The FM104 studios were initially based on the top floor of 67 St Paul's Terrace.
 Not much is known about the original installation.

-New facilities were later created at 549 Queen Street, Brisbane.
-This building had a lot of character, featuring a quirky lift, green carpets and a distinctive spiral staircase linking the two floors.
+New facilities were later occupied at 549 Queen Street, Brisbane.
+This building is full of character, featuring a quirky lift, green carpets and a distinctive spiral staircase linking the two floors.
 The basement carpark, reserved for executives and station vehicles, was tiny and difficult to enter and exit.
-The building also hosted some wild survey parties with many famous guests over many years.
+The building also hosted numerous wild parties with many famous guests over many years.

-The Queen Street equipment comprised MTE mixing consoles, and ITC Delta cartridge machines.
-FM104 Triple M never experienced the era of "Digital Commercial System" (DCS) which was incorporated into most other Austereo stations.
-Instead, FM104 Triple M continued to use outdated cartridge machines until 1999, when the updated Maestro digital play out system was installed as part of an Austereo nationwide upgrade.
+The Queen Street equipment included MTE mixing consoles and ITC Delta cartridge machines.
+FM104 Triple M did not adopt the "Digital Commercial System" (DCS) that was implemented in most other Austereo stations.
+Instead, FM104 Triple M continued to use outdated cartridge machines until 1999, when the updated Maestro digital play-out system was installed as part of an Austereo nationwide upgrade.

 From 1998 to 2000, Triple M's news was broadcast from the newsroom of sister station B105 FM in a combined newsroom arrangement.
 A high-speed microwave WAN link was also installed between the two stations to enable data connectivity.

 FM104, and later Triple M Brisbane, broadcast from the Queen Street location until August 2000, when Austereo relocated Triple M and sister station B105 into new combined premises at 309 North Quay, Brisbane.

-The new complex was the first in Australia to use the now defunct Klotz Digital VADIS audio system, which was revolutionary at the time.
-After 16 years the original Klotz installation at the North Quay facility was phased out and replaced with an Axia Audio over IP system manufactured by US based Telos Systems.
+The new complex was the first in Australia to use the now-defunct Klotz Digital VADIS audio system, which was revolutionary at the time.
+After 16 years, the original Klotz installation at the North Quay facility was phased out and replaced with an Axia Audio over IP system manufactured by US-based Telos Systems.